 Room in roof insulation types

-There are two types of 'Room in roof' applications;
+There are currently three types of ‘Room in roof’ applications;

 Loft room insulation grant